alcrene/valconfig/README.md

 - A mechanism to define simple lists of configuration options with *zero boilerplate*: just list the parameter names, their types, and optionally their default.
 - *Built-in validation* provided by [Pydantic](https://pydantic-docs.helpmanual.io/).
-- Additional validation for *scientific types* available with [scitying](https://scityping.readthedocs.io/).
+- Additional validation for *scientific types*, when used in conjunction with [scitying](https://scityping.readthedocs.io/).
 - An optional mechanism to autogenerate a file for users’ local configuration, with usage instructions embedded in the file.
 - The ability to *compose* configuration objects from multiple packages into a